Women in Pakistan: Violence against women

+According to a survey conducted by Pulse Consultant, a staggering 35% of Pakistanis hold the belief that no woman is safe in the country.
+Additionally, 43% of respondents expressed the view that women are safe to some extent, while a mere 20% believe that women are truly safe in Pakistan.
+These findings shed light on the perceptions and concerns surrounding women's safety in the nation.

 Rape

-Police in Pakistan often refuse to record the complaint of women when an officer may have been involved.
+Some Police officers in Pakistan have in certain cases refused to record the complaint of women when an officer may have been involved.
 In 2006, President Pervez Musharraf passed the Protection of Women Act.
 The purpose of it was for women to be provided with relief and to be able to have protection under the Hudood Ordinance and back into the prosecution under the Pakistani Criminal code.
 The act recognized rape under five circumstances, against [a woman's] will, without [a women's] consent, with [a woman's] consent, when the consent has been obtained by putting a woman in fear or of hurt, with her consent, when the man knows that he is not married to her and that the consent is given because she believes that the man is another person to whom she is or believes herself to be married; or with or without her consent when she is under sixteen years of age.
 Because of the act, a person in Pakistan was punishable by either death or imprisoned up to 10 to 25 years.
 Although the act was passed, there were no significant effects in which investigations were done on rape victims.

 On 17 April 2002, a woman by the name Zafran Bibi, who was 26 at the time, was sentenced to death by stoning in Pakistan.
 Zafran Bibi stepped forward as a rape victim in Pakistan.
 Bibi was recast as guilty for having sexual intercourse outside of valid marriage and was sentenced to death because of this incident.
 Bibi stated that she was tortured and raped by her brother-in-law, Jamal Khan.
 Her husband was in jail when the incident occurred.
 Human rights groups saw that Zafran Bibi sentence was bizarre and the actions that were taken towards her case were not taken in the matter that it should have been.
 The pressure of the Human Rights group ultimately led the court to overturn her sentence.